davidgasquez/handbook/Ideas.md

 ### Open Knowledge

 - Research.
-  - Each publication is a repository, where people can contribute to make corrections.
+  - Each publication is a [[Git]] repository, where people can contribute to make corrections.
 - Distillation.
 Deeply digesting ideas, and putting them together into a framework of thinking.
   - Made by a small number of people with a strong vision and a deep investment in the article.
 - Publication.